amit-00/InterLink/README.md

-# ViewFinder
+# Interlink
-A social media web app that allows you to share or find pictures
+A social media web app that allows developers to network with one another.